 Climate modelling between bits and bytes

 Hi there.
 I’m Milan.
+A climate scientist.

 - Climate modelling: Combining machine learning and dynamical models, atmosphere and ocean, grid-point and spectral, dynamical core development, stochastic parameterizations, turbulence closures.